-COVID-19 is still causing plenty of supply chain delays, so get your inventory in order sooner rather than later to ensure that you’re stocked for holiday shoppers.
+There are still plenty of supply chain delays, so get your inventory in order sooner rather than later to ensure that you’re stocked for holiday shoppers.
 This is the time for you to load up on your best sellers and this year’s hot gift items.
 Hansen usually sees a lot of interest in personalized gifts, such as ornaments bearing the dancer’s name and the year.
 “They’re great impulse buys, and allow for a decent markup depending on where you order them from,” she says.
 With more local dancers involved in Nutcracker shows this year, she expects demand for this type of gift to be up.

 Delight your customers with something new.

 The holiday season is a great time to test out new merchandise.
 Metronome Dancewear in Carmel, CA, shares a retail space with Zearly, a children’s boutique.
 Zearly seeks out and sources dance-inspired toys, books and dolls that make wonderful holiday gifts.
 Heather Aldi, the owner of both stores, says some of her customers’ favorites include Maileg mice and Elly Ballerina from Jellycat.